nuxeo-sandbox/nuxeo-s3-utils/README.md

   * `bucket`: Optional.
 The bucket to use. *Notice*: For advanced usage, when configuring a handler with dynamic buckets (not hard coded in the configuration for example)
   * `key`: The key to use for S3 storage
   * `xpath`: When the input is `Document`, the field to use.
 Default value is the main blob, `file:content`.
-* *Notice* Upload uses Amazon `TransferManager` and will perform multipart uploads depending on the values set in the configuration (`minimumUploadPartSize`  and `multipartUploadThreshold`).
+* *Notice* Upload uses the AWS SDK v2 `S3TransferManager` and will perform multipart uploads depending on the values set in the configuration (`minimumUploadPartSize` and `multipartUploadThreshold`).
 See explanations above.

 #### `S3Utils.Download`
 * Label: `Files > S3 Utils: Download`